MPP at Rome 5 Vatican meeting – 5-6 November 2020

-1. Reiterate our dedication to the Global Accelerator for Paediatric Formulations (and our support to the numerous GAP-f commitments to this platform).
-In GAP-f, along with all co-founding members, MPP contributes to efficient coordination with innovator and generic pharmaceutical companies, identifying and engaging manufacturers to develop, commercialise and sustainably supply affordable, quality-assured prioritized paediatric drug formulations (i.e. those prioritized by WHO, PADO processes and GAP-f).
+1. Reiterate our dedication to the Global Accelerator for Paediatric Formulation (and our support to the numerous GAP-f commitments to this platform).
+In GAP-f, along with all co-founding members, MPP contributes to efficient coordination with innovator and generic pharmaceutical companies, identifying and engaging manufacturers to develop, commercialise and sustainably supply affordable, quality-assured prioritised paediatric drug formulations (i.e. those prioritised by WHO, PADO processes and GAP-f).
 In support of this, MPP licences have always been royalty-free when it comes to paediatric use of licensed medicines.

 3. Reaffirm our 2017 and 2018 commitments to facilitate access to the best available medicines for children and ensure that relevant stakeholders, including procurement agencies, governments, treatment advocates and affected communities, are aware of opportunities from public-health licences, thereby making sure that access opportunities for adapted paediatric products transform into real uptake on the ground.“

 Rome Action Plan online tracker: The Rome Action Plan is a compilation of commitments by key stakeholders to accelerate research, development, registration, introduction and uptake of HIV diagnostics and optimal antiretroviral drugs (ARVs) for children living with HIV, with the ultimate objective of reducing morbidity and mortality among this highly vulnerable group.
 This year’s event also brought into discussion the particular issues related to preventing, diagnosing, and treating tuberculosis in children living with HIV.

 Commitment from our partner “The Access to Medicine Foundation”: